A girl colors on a cardboard box.

 Keeping kids busy can be challenging.
 Often as adults, we find ourselves spending lots of time entertaining our kids or designing elaborate activities that we found on Instagram or Pinterest.

 But what engages kids the most?
-Simple, open-ended play.
+Simple, open-ended play with interesting loose parts.

 Play is how kids learn by making learning interactive, relevant, and driven by the curiosity and interests of the child.
 But that doesn’t mean that you need to rush out and buy all the newest latest, greatest educational toys.